shuailab/personal/research.md

 Taken together, our research aims to help build an AI-enabled scientific and engineering ecosystem in which trustworthy data, rigorous methods, and digital models support discovery, practical innovation, and public benefit.

+**Highlights of Our Recent Work**
+- [CrowdLLM](https://arxiv.org/abs/2512.07890): We are building LLM-based digital populations that capture diverse human beliefs and behaviors, enabling scalable virtual experimentation and more personalized decision support.
+(2026 INFORMS QSR Best Paper Competition, Honorable Mention; forthcoming at INFORMS Journal on Data Science)
+- [Team, Then Trim](https://arxiv.org/abs/2602.04785): We use teams of specialized LLM agents to generate realistic, task-relevant tabular data, helping address data scarcity, imbalance, and the high cost of real-world data collection.
+(2026 IISE DAIS Best Student Paper Competition, 1st Place.)
+- Consensus Discovery: We develop methods that uncover meaningful agreement, disagreement, and expertise within crowds, creating a foundation for more reliable human–AI collective intelligence.
+(2026 IISE QCRE Best Student Paper Competition, 1st Place).
+- [ALARM](https://pubsonline.informs.org/doi/10.1287/ijds.2025.0107) — We integrate multimodal LLMs with uncertainty quantification, self-reflection, and ensemble reasoning to detect ambiguous, context-dependent anomalies and support trustworthy monitoring in smart homes, healthcare, and other complex environments.
+- [Causal Discovery through the Wisdom of Crowds](https://arxiv.org/pdf/2603.02678): We develop methods that combine distributed knowledge from experts, practitioners, and AI agents to guide causal structure learning, reduce the search space, and make causal discovery more transparent and scientifically grounded.